kahnwong/karnwong.me/content/posts/2024-12-04-native-implementation-vs-wasm-for-go-python-and-rust-benchmark/index.md

 1. Implement this feature as a separate api, and have your website call it - but this would add more overhead to your setup
-2. write this function in Go, and compile it into wasm and call it in your frontend code
+2. Write this function in Go, and compile it into wasm and call it in your frontend code

 There are bleeding edge use cases for wasm as well, namely utilizing CDN to serve wasm binaries in lieu of maintaining multi-region infrastructure.
 The future is interesting.